SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

   # Your other server interviews
 ```

+4. Go to your server's list of interviews and run the first page of the newly installed interview.
+1. On that first page, install the latest version of ALKiln by picking the top item in the list.
+Tap to install it.
-3. Make sure you have a Project that you want to test in your list of Projects.
+1. Make sure you have a Project that you want to test in your list of Projects.
 1. Make sure that Project has some tests.
-They should be in the Sources folder of the Project and end in the extension `.feature`.
-1. Go to your server's list of interviews and run the ALKilnInThePlayground interview.
-1. Start by picking the the newest version of ALKiln to install.
-It should be at the top of the list of options.
-Tap to install it.
+If you don't have any, you can [start with your first test](#first-test)
+1. Refresh the ALKilnInThePlayground interview page or run the interview again.
 1. Pick a Project to test.
 1. Run the tests and see [the output](#test-output).